home-assistant/home-assistant.io/source/_integrations/climate.knx.markdown

   description: KNX address for switching the climate device on/off.
   required: false
   type: string
+on_off_inverted:
+  description: Value for switching the climate device on/off is inverted.
+  required: false
+  default: false
+  type: boolean
 on_off_state_address:
   description: KNX address for gathering the current state (on/off) of the climate device.
   required: false
   type: string
-on_off_inverted:
-  description: Value for switching the climate device on/off is inverted.
-  required: false
-  type: boolean
 min_temp:
   description: Override the minimum temperature.
   required: false